Fwaaai/new-mathejm/README.md

 ### Adding a New Section

-1. Under the chapter folder, add a file named `src/data/chapters/chapterN/sections/section-X.tsx` where `X` is your section number (e.g., `section-1.tsx`).
+1. Under the chapter folder, add a file named `src/data/chapters/chapterN/sections/section-X.tsx` where `X` is your section number without leading zeros (e.g., `section-1.tsx`).
 2. If using metadata‑driven navigation (Chapter 1 style), add an entry to that chapter’s `sections.ts` with:
    - `id` (string), `slug` (e.g., `section-01`), `number` (label), `title` (display)
-3. Ensure your routes link to `/chapitres/chapitre-N/sections/<section-slug>`.
+3. Ensure your routes link to `/chapitres/chapitre-N/sections/<section-slug>` (e.g., `/chapitres/chapitre-1/sections/section-01`).

 ## Styling